-- 70. Today, most filaments are made of tungsten, but it was not until William D. Coolidge's work at General Electric in the early 1900s on purifying tungsten that it could be could be drawn out into thin fialments. - 71.
-The Incandescent Lamp Patent, 159 U.S. 465, 471 (1895).
+71. Today, most filaments are made of tungsten, but it was not until William D. Coolidge's work at General Electric in the early 1900s on purifying tungsten that it could be could be drawn out into thin fialments. a material made of fibers.72